Skip to content

 ENCRYPTION_KEY=

 DB_PASSWORD — Password for the PostgreSQL pinchy user.
+Defaults to pinchy_dev in Docker Compose.

 Docker volumes ensure data survives container restarts: